Woody Allen once wrote, “I’m not afraid to die. I just don’t want to be there when it happens.”

 When is the best time to buy life insurance?

 Technically, there isn’t a definitive answer.
 The cost of insurance generally gets more expensive as you get older.
-Aging, and the associated decline in health that comes with the miles on our biological odometers, contributes to the costs you’ll pay.
+Aging, and the associated decline in health that comes with the miles on our biological odometers, contribute to the costs you’ll pay.

 Other life circumstances can affect costs as well.
 Your current health and health history (including your parents’ history) play a part.
 A medical exam and associated tests will help determine overall health.
 Blood pressure and cholesterol scores weigh in, so there’s no time like the present to get those numbers in line.
 Note: Here comes a suggestion you may or may not want to hear.
 If you smoke, consider this one more reason to quit.
 Smokers pay higher premiums for life insurance.